imagej/imagej.github.io/pages/BigStitcher_AutoLoader.md

 re-save immediately) will be saved to.

-![Options for loading or re-saving the dataset.](BigStitcherAutoLoader4.png
-"Options for loading or re-saving the dataset.")
+![Options for loading or re-saving the dataset.](/images/pages/BigStitcherAutoLoader4.png "Options for loading or re-saving the dataset.")"

 ### Options for re-saving as HDF5